qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 :menuselection:`File --> Project properties`, :guilabel:`General`.
 This is true both
 when geographic and projected coordinate systems are defined for the project.
-If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric".
+If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric" (:menuselection:`File --> Project properties`, :guilabel:`CRS`).
 However, with a geographic (= unprojected) CRS defined for the data and project, area and distance measurement will be ellipsoidal.
 If "on the fly" CRS transformation is disabled, the measurement metric is planimetric when the project coordinate system is projected and ellipsoidal when the project coordinate system is unprojected / geographic.

-However, neither the identify tool nor the field calculator will transform youyr data to the project CRS before measuring.
+However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
 If you want to achive this you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Export/Add Geometry Columns`.
 Here, measurement is by default planimetric except if you choose the ellipsoidal measure.